 Your admission is conditional until you submit certified copies of the following degree documents:

 Do not send any original documents in the post!
-A copy is considered to be officially certified if the content of the copy is identical to the original documents and if the home university or an official body confirms this with stamp and signature.
-Authenticated copies of the documents pass into the possession of the University of St.Gallen.
-They will not be returned.
+A copy is considered to be officially certified if the content of the copy is identical to the original documents and if the home university or an official body confirms this by means of a stamp and signature.
+Authenticated copies of the documents pass into the possession of the University of St.Gallen; they will not be returned.

 As soon as you have submitted all the necessary documents, your admission is unconditional.
 We will send you a confirmation email.

-Please find detailed information on the next steps before the start of your studies, accommodation, insurance and visa under the following link
+Please find detailed information on the next steps before the start of your studies, including advice on accommodation, insurance and visas, under Starting your studies.

 Admissions and Crediting Office